antononcube/RakuForPrediction-book/Articles/Fast-and-compact-classifier-of-DSL-commands-work.md

 ## Association rules

 In this section we go through the association rules finding outlined above.

+**Remark:** The found frequent sets can be used for ML "feature engineering."
+They can also be seen as a supplement or alternative to the ML classification "importance of variables" investigations.

 **Remark:** We do not present the trie classifier making and accuracy results with frequent sets, but I can (bravely) declare that experiments with trie classifiers made with the words